What You Should Know About Plant-Based Diets

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 These vegan-like diets eliminate all animal products, including meat, poultry, fish, eggs, dairy and honey.
-Everything you eat — including whole grains, fruits, vegetables, legumes, nuts and seeds — is derived from plants.
+As the name suggests, everything you eat — including whole grains, fruits, vegetables, legumes, nuts and seeds — is derived from plants.

-Research reflects that following a plant-based diet has health benefits, if you do it correctly.
+Research reflects that following a plant-based diet has significant health benefits as long as you do it correctly.

-In addition, studies show that a plant-based diet can help to lower body weight and reduce total and LDL cholesterol.
+Studies also show that a plant-based diet can help to lower body weight and reduce your LDL cholesterol.

-In addition, if you don’t plan your plant-based diet correctly, you may not meet all your protein, vitamin and mineral needs.
-And you won’t feel or look your best with a nutritional deficiency.
+Another thing to note — if you don’t plan your plant-based diet correctly, you may not meet all your protein, vitamin and mineral needs.
+And you won’t feel or look your best if you develop a nutritional deficiency.
 But there are easy ways to make sure you’re getting the nutrients you need.

 You’ll want to make sure that your diet includes enough protein to maintain muscle mass, strong bones and healthy skin.
 The following foods are packed with protein: